How Can Diabetes Affect Your DUI Breath Test?

 Individuals with Type 1 Diabetes often experience diabetic Ketoacidosis, which can cause their breath to smell fruity.
 Should a police officer stop them while driving and smell their breath, they may confuse this smell with alcohol and suspect they are drunk driving.

-How Does Acetone Affect Breath Testing in Pennsylvania?
+How Does Acetone Affect False Positive Breath Testing in Pennsylvania?

 Acetone is naturally occurring and is usually present in the body after the breakdown of fat.
+This can lead to a false positive reading on a breathalyzer, as elevated glucose levels in the body can cause an overestimation of alcohol concentration in the analysis.
 Individuals with Type 1 Diabetes usually have higher acetone levels in their breath, which can be falsely identified as ethanol.
+Studies in ketone body excretion, such as the one published in the Journal of Biological Chemistry in 1931, highlight how diabetes can affect breath test results.
 As a result, the breath test may show they are driving with a BAC over the legal limit, even if they have not consumed alcohol at all.

 How Can an Experienced DUI Lawyer in Montgomery County Help?

 If the breath test does not measure the level of acetone in a person’s breath, the prosecution won’t differentiate ethanol from acetone.
-That can create a reasonable doubt about the breath test’s findings or cause the judge to rule that the results are inadmissible.
+That can create reasonable doubt about the breath test’s findings or cause the judge to rule that the results are inadmissible in DUI cases.

 If your DUI defense lawyer is going to argue a defense based on diabetes, you must provide them with the following pieces of information: